Sam LaPorta has career day for Lions, Saints QB Derek Carr hurt as Detroit wins 33-28

 HONOLULU BLUE

-Long-suffering Lions fans traveled en masse for a chance to see their team post its best record through 12 games in six decades.
+Lions fans traveled en masse to see their team post its best record through 12 games in six decades.
 Detroit started 10-2 in 1962.

 SIDELINE COLLISION

-The game was delayed in the first half when Kamara was tackled into a member of the chain crew, taking out the sideline assistant’s legs.
-The injured official was carted of the field and the chain crew operated with one fewer person for the remainder of the game.
+The game was delayed in the first half when Kamara was tackled into the legs of a member of the chain crew.
+The injured official was carted away and the chain crew operated with one fewer person from then on.

 INJURIES